jtymoszczuk/Exchange-APIs/README.md

 Work-in-process 👷‍♂️

 Just playing with the kraken api to allow for faster deposit/withdrawals while also learning my way around github.

-In the .env add your Kraken api key and secret to interact with your kraken account remotely.
-Looking to add more to this and make it more interactive.
+I will be adding more exchanges and interactive commands to allow easier 1-click sweeping of funds from exchanges. 😄

 ## Setup
 ```